Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \subsubsection{Ideogram Method}

 The ideogram method can be thought of as an approximation to the matrix element method.
 A kinematic fit is used to determine \mtreco\ for each event.
 A per event probability density is calculated as a function of \mt\ by calculating the probability of observing \mtreco\ assuming the true top-quark mass is \mt\ and knowing the resolution $\sigma_{\mtreco}$.
-All jet-parton combinations are considered for each event and each carries a weight derived from its corresponding fit chi-squared.
+All jet-parton combinations are considered for each event and each carries a weight derived from its corresponding fit $\chi^2$.
 Typically, additional weights are included that use information from $b$-jet identification algorithms.
 Like the matrix element method the event probability density is built from a signal and a background piece.
 The signal probability density is a convolution of a Gaussian with a Breit-Wigner while the background probability density is taken from MC simulation.
 The total likelihood for a given sample of events is obtained from the product of the individual event probability densities.
 A JES constraint can be incorporated by repeating the kinematic fits for different assumptions on the jet energy corrections scale factor.
-Like the matrix element method, the ideogram method offers improved statistical sensitivity since it will effectively give more weight to events whose kinematics afford a more precise estimate of \mtreco\ by virtue of having a narrower event probability density.
+Like the matrix element method, the ideogram method offers improved statistical sensitivity.
 In terms of sophistication, CPU budget, and statistical sensitivity the ideogram method typically falls between the template and matrix element methods.
 It should be noted that since it requires a full reconstruction of the \ttbar\ kinematics, this method can only be used in the $ljt$ and $had$ final states.